Bowers Gifford and North Benfleet

-Bowers Gifford and North Benfleet is a civil parish in the Basildon district, located within the county of Essex, England.
+Bowers Gifford and North Benfleet is a civil parish in the Basildon borough of Essex, England.
 The parish includes the villages of Bowers Gifford and North Benfleet.
-The parish was formed on 1 April 2010.
-In 2021 the parish had a census recorded population of 1962.
-There are 7 listed buildings in Bowers Gifford and North Benfleet.
+At the 2021 census the parish had a population of 2,055.

+There are seven listed buildings in Bowers Gifford and North Benfleet.
 The local council is Bowers Gifford and North Benfleet Parish Council.